QuanlingZhao/quzhao.github.io/_pages/about.md

   - /about.html
 ---

 I am a first year PhD student at the University of California, San Diego (UCSD) in Computer Science and Engineering Department.
 I am currently a graduate researcher at [System Energy Efficiency Lab](http://varys.ucsd.edu/), where I fortunately have been working with Prof. Tajana Rosing.
 My research interests are efficient and theoretically founded machine learning algorithms applicable in practical settings.
+Prior to my PhD, I received my B.S. degree in Computer Science also from UCSD in 2023.

 Feel free to contact me via Email: quzhao@ucsd.edu